chinghao0703/chinghao0703.github.io/_posts/2018-9-12-Recent-research-update.md

 comments: true
 ---

 Recently we posted an article on arxiv about a suprising duality between optimization problem with inequality constraints, particularly [quadratic programming (QP)](https://en.wikipedia.org/wiki/Quadratic_programming), and one of the most famous models of ecological dynamics, MacArthur's Consumer Resource Model (MCRM).
 Here I want to provide a very gentle introduction to some basic ideas in optimization and convex duality, which we invoked upon in this paper, to appease those who are distracted by these jargons.
+In the following, I draw heavily on the awesome book by [Stephen Boyd](https://web.stanford.edu/~boyd/cvxbook/) and the CVX lecture notes from [Ryan Tibshirani](http://www.stat.cmu.edu/~ryantibs/index.html).

 ## Definition of QP